Sujal366/Caarya_task/README.md

-# 📚 Caarya Task - Bookmark Manager App
+# 📚 Bookmark Manager App

-A simple React + Vite application to manage and organize bookmarks efficiently, developed as part of a task from Caarya.
+A simple React + Vite application to manage and organize bookmarks efficiently.

 ---